waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Primary Goal: Find and defeat the Ecruteak City Gym Leader.**
     *   **Status:** Currently inside the Burned Tower.
 Morty is likely at the Ecruteak Gym now that the legendary beast event is over.
 *   **Secondary Goal: Systematically explore and mark every warp in the Burned Tower.**
     *   **Status:** Partially complete.
-I need to investigate the remaining unmarked warps on 1F.
+I need to investigate the remaining unmarked warps on 1F and B1F.
+Currently paused to acquire Repels.
 *   **Tertiary Goal: Investigate the mystery of the Lake of Rage & the legendary beasts.**
     *   **Status:** Witnessed the awakening of Raikou, Entei, and Suicune.
 Eusine is also tracking them.